idmarinas/lotgd-skeleton/README.md

 -   Need download repository and copy files to your project directory.
     -   Revise all changes and make changes as you need.
--   Run command `composer lotgd:skeleton:upgrade` and wait.
+-   Run command `composer lotgd:skeleton:project:upgrade` and wait.

 ### For project of version 5.2.* and higher.